 I love giving children’s books as gifts.
-Today I’m writing a gift guide to encourage a love of reading.
-F is in reception, her first year at school.
-We had a parent’s information evening the other day which was really trying to tell parents that reading to your child is the most important thing you can do to support their learning.
+Today I’m writing a gift guide of gifts to encourage a love of reading.
+We were once told my our daughter’s primary school teacher that reading to your child is the most important thing you can do to support their learning.
 These gifts are more than reading books, they are books and extra bits that help children fall in love with reading.
 These things can all help to make reading magical for young children and help build their vocabulary too.

 Children love books that are personalised to them.
 Seeing their name in a story is magical for them.
 These 4 books can all be personalised and make great gifts that will be treasured for a long time.